-School is off to a good start, but as a teacher I always want to know how the kiddos feel about each other.
+School is off to a good start, but as a teacher I always want to know how the kiddos feel about each other and the classroom climate.
 I can usually identify and have a feeling of the class dynamics, but am I right?
+Here are some of my favorite tips for getting a feeling for my classroom climate.

 For many years I have done a class Sociogram Lesson.